-Team Norse Thunder are on a mission to help young people from across the West Midlands fight social isolation and loneliness using the power of gaming.
-We help young people ignite their spark and find their passion, all while helping them develop critical life skills that really can change people's lives.
+Launched in 2016, Team Norse Thunder started as a group of students playing games after moving away from home led to feelings of loneliness.
+Since then, the team has grown into a fully-fledged social enterprise focusing on helping people from across the Midlands overcome social isolation using the power of gaming.
+The team helps people ignite their spark and find their passion, all while helping them develop critical life skills that really can change lives!

-In the summer of 2020, the team secured a near-£5,000 grant from UnLtd to help launch a community-focused game store as a social enterprise.
-The venue provides a safe space for young people to come, make friends, and build a connection to those around them, and avoid social isolation and the problems it causes.
+In the summer of 2020, the team secured a near-£5,000 grant from UnLtd to help launch a community-focused gaming venue.
+While the COVID-19 pandemic delayed the opening, online events took place and a community grew up around them.
+Once the venue is open it will provide a safe space for people to come, make friends, and build connections in a bid to fight off social isolation and the problems it causes.

 Combating Social Isolation with Games

 There are lots of different things that can lead to someone becoming socially isolated, but Team Norse Thunder is on a mission to do its part to combat them to help people get back on track.

 The team's projects are built around games for a number of different reasons: As well as being tactile, shared experiences, they are strategy-based which encourages the development and use of logic-based and strategic thinking.
 Games are also an excellent tool for learning and improving maths and English skills while encouraging soft and social skills.

 Whether it’s in a casual or competitive setting, players build a network of friends, improve their communication skills, and develop a sense of belonging and achievement.
 When it's all put together with education, training, and employment opportunities, there's a real game-changer on offer!